ericsaboia/migrate-database/Readme.md

 # grunt-migrate

 A grunt task for database migration in Node.JS
-It has started as a fork of [node-migrate](https://github.com/tj/node-migrate), but has rebuilt from almost zero, and it's heavily inspired on Rails migrations style.
+It has started as a fork of [node-migrate](https://github.com/tj/node-migrate), but has rebuilt from scratch, and it's heavily inspired on Rails migrations style.

 # Why grunt-migrate?
 1. Because the [currently most popular node migrate library](https://github.com/tj/node-migrate) was forgot in time, with many [issues](https://github.com/tj/node-migrate/issues) opened and unsolved, since TJ is no longer envolved with node.js modules.